Jack Landrón: Jackie Washington

-His first album in 45 years, Curbside Cotillion, was released in 2012, his first recording as Jack Landrón.
+Washington y Landrón's first album in 45 years, Curbside Cotillion, was released in 2012, his first recording as Jack Landrón.
 He is featured in the documentary For the Love of the Music: the Club 47 Folk Revival (2013).
 On 19 Dec 2014 Landrón spoke at the Cambridge Forum in Harvard Square, Massachusetts, about his experiences during Freedom Summer's voter registration drive in Mississippi in 1964.
 This appearance can be viewed on YouTube.

+Originally managed by Manny Greenhill, Joan Baez's manager, Washington was later managed by Mitch Greenhill, (Manny's son), through Folklore Productions.
+He later did his own bookings.
+Apart from his acting career, Washington in later years presented himself more as a story-teller than as a singer.

 Actor

 Washington y Landrón relocated to Manhattan to pursue acting under the name of Jack Landrón.
 One of his earliest performances was in the 1966 National Educational Television production of Tennessee Williams' one-act play Ten Blocks on the Camino Real (1948), starring Lotte Lenya and Martin Sheen; this has been available on DVD.
 He has done extensive work in commercials and continues to compose.
+In 1975, as Jack Landrón, he performed in the Broadway musical Doctor Jazz.

 Landrón is a member of the board of the New York Screen Actors' Guild.

 In the fall of 2007 Landrón appeared in Maxwell Anderson’s Night Over Taos, directed by Estelle Parsons..

 In 2009 he relocated to West Hollywood, Los Angeles to pursue work in television and film.
 He currently lives in Los Angeles' Chinatown.